jmcantrell/arch-bootstrap/README.md

 #### `$BOOTSTRAP_CONFIG/install`

-This script, if it exists, will be run in a chroot just before finalization steps (boot loader configuration and initrd creation)
+This script, if it exists, will be run in a chroot just before finalization steps (boot loader configuration and initrd creation).

-#### `$BOOTSTRAP_CONFIG/templates/*`

-This directory tree contains files necessary for installation, but with potentially varying details.

 #### `$BOOTSTRAP_CONFIG/files/*`

 This directory tree, if it exists, contains files that will be added unchanged to the installation.
 It will be copied to `/` with the permissions (but not ownership) intact.

+#### `$BOOTSTRAP_CONFIG/templates/*`

+This directory tree contains files necessary for installation, but with potentially varying details.
+They will be rendered with `envsubst` (see: `./bin/template-install`).

 ## Installation